Review Management: The Ultimate Business Owner’s Guide

 Not only will you impress people who search for your business, but you can also even reach people who didn’t search for you at all.

-With high ratings and multiple reviews, Google is more likely to suggest you to people making generic local searches, like “restaurants near me” or “dental clinic Atlanta”.
+With high ratings and multiple online reviews, Google is one place that’s more likely to suggest you to people making generic local searches, like “restaurants near me” or “dental clinic Atlanta”.

-Plus, reviews are a very big part of search engine optimization.
-Almost 10% of your ranking on the results page is influenced by your reviews and ratings on Google.
+Plus, customer experience is a big part of search engine optimization.
+Almost 10% of your ranking on the results page is influenced by your online review management and ratings on Google, Facebook, and other sites that matter.
 Landing on the first page of search results (or even in the top 3) for your selected keywords is absolutely crucial, especially when up to 90% of people never scroll to page 2.

 Learn More About What Your Customers Like, And What They Don’t

-It also lets you know if there are negative aspects of the customer experience that you need to improve, what kinds of products or services your customers want that you don’t offer and if there’s a major flaw in your product design or operations that is hurting your business.
+It also lets you know if there are negative aspects of customer service that you need to improve, what kinds of products or services your customers want that you don’t offer and if there’s a major flaw in your product design or operations that is hurting your business.

 Consider it a free business audit, and use it to your advantage.
 Test out new processes, come up with a new design.
 Make things smoother, more efficient, and more satisfying.